Alien2080/homework-test-project/readme.md

 2. Click the 'LOGIN' button in the 'Login' dialog
 3. Verify that the Username error says 'Invalid user and password'
 4. Verify that the Password error says 'Invalid user and password'

+## Planets Page

+### Explore
+1. Find the planet 'Neptune'
+2. Click the 'Explore' button
+3. Verify that the alert message shows 'Exploring Neptune'